thadeetrompetter/alouatta/pages/index/05-contact.md

 [info@alouatta.org](mailto:info@alouatta.org)
 Tel. +506 8347 4479

-**Check-in time** is between 12am and 22pm.
+**Check-in time** is between 12pm and 10pm.
 **Check-out time** is 10am.

 Nevertheless, we are always at the premises.
-If you have other wishes, don't hesitate to [contact us](mailto:info@alouatta.org).
+If you have any other wishes, don't hesitate to [contact us](mailto:info@alouatta.org).

 ## Directions